National Western Life Group (NASDAQ:NWLI) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of National Western Life Group (NASDAQ:NWLI – Free Report) in a report released on Wednesday.
-The brokerage issued a hold rating on the financial services provider’s stock.
+Research analysts at StockNews.com initiated coverage on shares of National Western Life Group (NASDAQ:NWLI – Get Free Report) in a research note issued to investors on Thursday.
+The brokerage set a “hold” rating on the financial services provider’s stock.

 National Western Life Group Price Performance

-National Western Life Group (NASDAQ:NWLI – Get Free Report) last issued its quarterly earnings results on Wednesday, November 8th.
-The financial services provider reported $18.30 earnings per share for the quarter.
-The business had revenue of $156.69 million during the quarter.
+National Western Life Group (NASDAQ:NWLI – Get Free Report) last announced its quarterly earnings results on Wednesday, November 8th.
+The financial services provider reported $18.30 earnings per share (EPS) for the quarter.
 National Western Life Group had a return on equity of 5.24% and a net margin of 17.57%.
+The business had revenue of $156.69 million for the quarter.

 About National Western Life Group